Disclosure: Your support helps keep Commodity.com running! We earn a referral fee for some brokers & services we list on this page. Learn more...

 Many brokers offer the popular MetaTrader 4 (MT4) or MetaTrader 5 (MT5) platforms.

-Some CFD providers like eToro and Plus500 have their own proprietary trading platforms either instead of or in addition to the MetaTrader apps.
+Some CFD providers like Plus500 have their own proprietary trading platforms either instead of or in addition to the MetaTrader apps.
 These platforms may work via your web browser or also as downloadable desktop software.

 CFD Broker Desktop Platforms Comparison